HireSmarter/churn201/README.md

 ### Using GitHub

-Git is a non-proprietary source control system, entirely separate from GitHub.
+[Git][git] is a non-proprietary source control system, entirely separate from GitHub.
-GitHub is more like a de facto central breeding ground for thousands of open software projects.
+*GitHub* is more like a de facto central breeding ground for thousands of open software projects.
 The best way to use the system is to [join and engage][joingh].
 It's free, but there is some SSL configuration to use it properly.
 Welcome to the new world!

 If you are on GitHub, you just use git to "clone" a copy of the Churn 201 project to your local system.
-Barring that, you can simply [download a zip file][churnzip] of the programs, or click on the "Zip" icon to the right.
+Barring that, you can simply click on the "Zip" icon to the right.
-You can even download the individual [blog201.R][file201] and [blog202.R][file202] files directly from the file manager above.
+You can even download the individual `blog201.R` and `blog202.R` files directly from the file manager above.

 Once you have the files, let's say you have created an innovative new cost curve or dynamic system that you'd like to share.
 Or, maybe you found a bug and want to send your fix.
 You can share your these changes back to us with a ["pull request"][pullreq].
 Or, you could "fork" your own variant of the project.
-If you find a bug, create an "issue."
+If you find a bug, create an ["issue."][issues]

 Keep us posted and engage!

 ### Using R

-R is an open-source, free statistical platform that has taken the data science community by storm.
+[R][rproject] is an open-source, free statistical platform that has taken the data science community by storm.
 There are free libraries for almost anything one would ever want to do, and it is increasingly seen as the reference platform for most work in this domain.
 We tend to treat R more like a statistically aware, vector-friendly programming language, than a pretty GUI system or graphing package.